Frequently asked questions

 - Do you offer pre-ground coffee?

-- Currently we only offer medium roasts which bring out the delicate flavors our producers have worked so hard on.
-While we aren't opposed to dark roasts, they do typically mute flavors and the spotlight tends to move towards the roaster's ability versus the producer.
+- Currently we choose a roast for each coffee that is best suited to bring out the wonderful flavors our producers have worked so hard on.
+Our roasts are typically in the medium-light to medium range.
+And while we aren't opposed to dark roasts, they do typically mute flavors and the spotlight tends to move towards the roaster's ability versus the producer.

 - What is your return policy?